#411: Things I Wish Someone Had Explained To Me Sooner About Python Transcript

 46:12 Another thing I would recommend is people think about creating aliases that make virtual environments happier and easier to use.

-46:34 I just have a short version, so I know it's something slightly different, but it'll go run the virtual environment and it'll always remember to add --prompt=.
+46:33 Like I just have a short version, so I know it's something slightly different.

-46:48 So for example, if it's in like Talk Python, like the virtual environment, when I activate it, it will say it's the virtual environment Talk Python, right?
+46:48 So, for example, if it's in like talk Python, like the virtual environment, when I activate it, we'll say it's the virtual environment talk Python.

 46:55 And then it activates it.